KAryal10/KAryal10/README.md

 # Welcome to my GitHub Profile! 👋

 Hi there!
-I'm Kritan Aryal, a passionate Computer science Junior based in Toledo, OH.
+I'm Kritan Aryal, a passionate Computer science student based in Toledo, OH.
 Welcome to my GitHub profile, where I showcase my projects, contributions, and exploration in the world of technology.

 ## About Me